 Add To Favorites

-What if you could you see inside yourself with X-ray vision?
-Use Crayola® Washable Window Markers or Crayola Window Crayons to create a life-sized look inside your body.
+What if we could you see inside ourselves with X-ray vision?
+Students use Crayola® Washable Window Markers or Crayola Window Crayons to create a life-sized look inside their bodies.

-The human body has more than 200 bones called the skeletal system.
+The human body has more than 200 bones that comprise the skeletal system.
 This network of bones has many important jobs.
-Your skeleton supports your body, protects internal organs, works with muscles to create movement, and contains cells that help keep your body healthy.
-Find out more about your skeletal system.
+The skeleton supports the human body, protects internal organs, works with muscles to create movement, and contains cells that help keep the body healthy.
+Invite your students to find out more about their skeletal system.

-Organs are two or more kinds of tissue joined together to perform a task.
-For example, your heart is a major organ whose job is to pump blood through your body.
+In addition to the skeletal system, the human body contains organs.
+These are two or more kinds of tissue joined together to perform a task.
+For example, the heart is a major organ whose job is to pump blood through your body.
 A group of organs forms an organ system.
-Find out the names and functions of your body's major organs.
+Ask students to find out the names and functions of the human body's major organs.

-Use the markers to draw major bones and organs in your body.
-If you change your mind, just wipe with a damp paper towel and draw again.
-Label each bone and organ if you like.
-Isn't the human body truly amazing?
+Students use the markers to draw major bones and organs in their bodies.
+If any errors are made, students can wipe the marker color away with a damp paper towel and draw again.
+Students label each bone and organ.

 Protection of the world’s tropical rainforests is a key environmental strategy for keeping the Earth healthy.
 Demonstrat